In Robinhood's stock debut, a tumble and then sharp swings

 Robinhood itself raised nearly $1.9 billion in the deal, which it plans to use to expand and to help pay for expected tax obligations.

+Despite Thursday's drop, some investors remain undeterred, taking a long-term perspective.
+Allen Tran, a 23-year-old in New York, said he doesn't plan to sell any of the shares he bought for $38 that Robinhood reserved for its customers.

+“I have zero anticipation of selling in the next two, three, five years, so I have no reason to really care about the price,” he said.

-Featured Article: Fundamental Analysis and Choosing Stocks7 Low-Priced Dividend Stocks Under $10
+Featured Article: Understanding and Trading Breakout Stocks 7 Low-Priced Dividend Stocks Under $10

 The recent trading activity surrounding low-priced stocks like GameStop (NYSE:GME) is a reminder to investors of the high-risk nature involved with these stocks.
 Often when a stock trades for under $10 (also termed a penny stock), it is trading that low for a reason.
 The company may not be profitable, or in the case of GameStop, it finds itself with a business model that no longer fits with consumer trends.